Recipes & Ideas· Updated 12 min read

 Sheet Pan Chicken and Vegetables

-Chicken thighs (or breasts), whatever vegetables you have — broccoli, potatoes, bell peppers, zucchini, carrots — olive oil, salt, and pepper.
+Chicken thighs (or breasts), whatever vegetables you have, olive oil, salt, and pepper.
 Toss everything on a sheet pan, roast at 400°F for 25 minutes (ensure chicken reaches 165°F internal temperature).
-One pan, one meal, almost zero active cooking time while it's in the oven.
+One pan, one meal, almost zero active cooking time.
+Cut vegetables to roughly the same size so they cook evenly.

 Stir Fry with Whatever You’ve Got